BCDevOps/developer-experience/docs/GitIntro.md

 There, you'll find a big green button that says `Clone or Download`.
 When you click on that, make sure the popup window says "Clone with HTTPS" and then copy the address in the box.

-Now, return to your terminal (make sure you're in your repo folder!) and type `git clone [address you just copied]` It will probably look something like this: `git clone https://github.com/BCDevOps/nr-pipeline-ext.git`
+Now, return to your terminal (make sure you're in your repo folder!) and type `git clone address-you-just-copied` It will probably look something like this: `git clone https://github.com/BCDevOps/nr-pipeline-ext.git`

 It may ask you to log into Github, and then you should see this: